AniketShinde02/aerostory-stellar-view/API_INTEGRATION.md

 ## 🌌 Overview

 AeroStory integrates with multiple NASA APIs to provide real-time space weather data, astronomical images, and cosmic phenomena information.
-This guide covers the implementation, data structures, and best practices for NASA API integration.
+The platform also features Sunny the Solar Flare as an AI-powered character assistant, providing personalized space weather guidance and educational content.
+This guide covers the implementation, data structures, and best practices for NASA API integration and character-driven interactions.

 ## 🔑 API Keys and Setup